NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 About the author

-Kim Mercado is a content editor at NEXT.
-She writes and edits content for small business owners, and enjoys helping entrepreneurs solve their business challenges and learn about insurance.
-Kim has contributed to Salesforce, Samsara and Google.
+Kim Mercado is a small business insurance writer at ERGO NEXT, producing content for small business owners.
+She enjoys helping entrepreneurs solve their business challenges and learn about insurance.
+Kim has also contributed content to Salesforce, Samsara and Google.

-There’s a lot to love about NEXT
+There’s a lot to love about ERGO NEXT

 Get insurance in less than 10 minutes and you can save up to 25% in discounts*